ualberta-rcg/python-cluster/_episodes/jobs.md

 > Let's put things together to write a job script that runs this GPU code.
 Some features of this
 > script:
 > * Ask Slurm for a GPU (above)
+> * We don't know how long this is going to run, so it's often useful to air on the side of
+>   caution: ask for 30 minutes from the scheduler.
 > * Load both the `python` and `cuda` modules.
 > * Create a virtual environment on local disk of the node you are running on,
 >   activate it, upgrade `pip`, and use `pip` to install `numba`